OmarBagdadi/Conference-Room-Booking-API/docs/design_document.md

 - RecurrenceRule: Separate table for repeat patterns (daily/weekly), avoiding duplication across bookings.
 - WaitingList: One‑to‑one with a pending booking.
 Tracks promotion state (pending, notified, converted).
 This prevents duplication of user/room/time data.
 - BookingHistory: Append‑only log of actions (created, updated, cancelled, promoted).
 Ensures auditability and analytics.
-- Normalization: Achieves 3NF — no redundant attributes, strong referential integrity, and clear separation of concerns.
+- Normalization: Achieves 3NF with no redundant attributes, has strong referential integrity, and clear separation of concerns.

 ## Logic Approach
 I focused on keeping business rules clear and consistent, with validation and conflict handling at the application level.